 Silicosis is a lung disease that develops as a result of breathing in crystalline silica particles.
-When crystalline silica is cut, ground, drilled, or chipped away, particles or dust are released into the air.
+When crystalline silica is cut, ground, drilled or chipped away, particles of dust are released into the air.
 Workers in the vicinity can breathe in those particles, resulting in damage to their lungs.
-Many workers are later diagnosed with silicosis or other related diseases.
+Many workers later develop silicosis or other occupational diseases.

 What is Crystalline Silica?

-Crystalline silica is a mineral that is commonly found in sand, soil, stone, granite, quartz, and many other varieties of rock.
-It can also be used as a component in abrasive blasting compounds.
+Crystalline silica is a mineral that is common in sand, soil, stone, granite, quartz and many other varieties of rock.
+It is also a common component in abrasive blasting compounds.

 Crystalline silica is responsible for around 100 deaths each year in the United States.
-Workers who are exposed report the following effects:
+Workers who suffer exposure to silica dust report the following effects: